yakimovim/rational-numbers/README.md

 * ==
 * \!=
 * absolute value
+* minimum and maximum of two values
 * implicit convertion from integer values (byte, int, long, ...)
 * explicit convertion to double, decimal and float

-RationalNumbers structure implements IEquatable and IComparable interfaces.
+RationalNumber structure implements IEquatable and IComparable interfaces.